Shveta625/java-learning-shveta/README.md

 For Wiki to text files task, run WikiToLocalFiles as java application Time taken to write txt files is 78.307 seconds.

+ANNOTATIONS TASK

+For field annotation test, run AadharTesting, BankStatementTesting and PanCardTesting as JUnit Test For across documents testing, run DocumentsTesting as JUnit Test